Vietnam.vn - Nền tảng quảng bá Việt Nam

 The largest fortress in Indochina

 Rach Cat Fort, also known as Rach Coc Fort, is located in Long Huu Dong Commune, Can Duoc District, Long An Province.
-The massive military fortress built by the French colonialists in 1903 is a solid coastal defense fortress with unique architecture and a strategic position in both defense and attack.
+The military fortress was built by the French colonialists in 1903, a very massive coastal defense fortress with unique architecture and a strategic position in defense as well as in attack.
 It can withstand heavy artillery shells; and is equipped with the most modern artillery in the early 20th century.

 Hành trình Đất ViệtHành trình Đất Việt21/03/2025